Does Mole Removal Leave A Scar

 The Mole Removal Process

 There are a number of ways that your dermatologist can remove moles from your face and body.
-Shave and surgical excisions are the most common, but other treatments like electrodessication and laser mole removal are other options.
+Shave and surgical excisions are the most common, but other treatments like electrodessication and laser mole removal are other options to help remove an entire mole.

 Shave Removal